-Housing Benefit is a central government benefit that helps people on a low income pay their rent. (for help with mortgage payments, see support for mortgage interest at GOV.UK.
+Housing Benefit is a central government benefit that helps people on a low income pay their rent.
 Housing Benefit is administered by local councils.

-Housing Benefit is no longer available to everyone, because of the introduction of Universal Credit.
-Universal Credit is a newer central government benefit that includes an element for rent known as Housing costs.
-Universal Credit is being introduced in stages based on the area covered by each job centre.
-It is managed by the Department for Work and Pensions (DWP).
+Housing Benefit is no longer available to everyone because of the introduction of Universal Credit.
+Universal Credit is a benefit that includes an element for rent known as Housing Costs.
+It is administered by the Department for Work and Pensions (DWP).

-Whether you should claim Housing Benefit or whether you need to apply for Universal Credit depends on your circumstances and where you live.
-If you already claim Housing Benefit and are due to be moved to Universal Credit, the DWP will contact you when the time comes.
+Whether you should claim Housing Benefit or whether you need to apply for Universal Credit depends on your age and the type of accommodation where you live.

 Who can claim Housing Benefit

-You should claim Housing Benefit rather than Universal Credit if any of the following also apply:
+You can only make a new claim for Housing Benefit if any of the following apply:

-- you live in supported exempt accommodation – supported exempt accommodation includes hostels, refuges, and homes for people with disabilities
+- you live in specified housing – such accommodation includes hostels, refuges and homes for people with disabilities